For Schools For Events For Camps About Contact

 Now, I’m stepping into a new chapter—one that is, in many ways, a return to my roots.

 I am transitioning into the role of Chief Operating Officer at an independent school in Los Angeles.
-It’s a role that brings me back to the core of what first pulled me into school leadership: integrating daily operations with a core commitment to student safety and well-being.
+It’s a role that brings me back to what first pulled me into school leadership: integrating daily operations with a core commitment to student safety and well-being.
 The day-to-day essentials of food, shelter, transportation, uniforms, and facilities are not separate from the work of school safety.
 They are safety.
 They are the foundation students stand on so they can learn, grow, and thrive.

 This school community has been through a great deal.
 The recent LA wildfires affected our campus, our families, and our sense of stability.
 Times like these make it even more clear that children cannot focus on self-actualization, creativity, or academic success until they feel physically and emotionally safe.
 Maslow’s hierarchy of needs reminds us that before students can stretch toward their highest potential, they need the basics of security, nourishment, structure, and care.
 That is the work I’ve always done.
 That is the work I’m diving into even more deeply now.